-Spring-flowering bulbs should be purchased and planted in the fall, preferably in early September for largest size and selection.
+Spring-flowering bulbs should be purchased and planted in the fall.
+If purchased in September you will have the best selection of size and variety.
 When selecting bulbs, avoid those with mold or mechanical damage.
 Bulbs can be purchased from bulb catalogs, open bins, and convenience prepacks.
-When selecting from an open bin, purchase bulbs that look like the others in that bin, because sometimes bulbs are inadvertently mixed up.
+When selecting from an open bin, purchase bulbs that look like the others in that bin; sometimes bulbs are inadvertently placed in the wrong bin.

 Bulbs can be planted until late October, but plant early in September for best establishment.
 Plant bulbs deeper than seed, usually three to four times the diameter of the bulb.
-Bulbs prefer a sandy or clay loam soil, but be sure to plant them two inches deeper in sandy soil.
+Bulbs prefer a sandy or clay loam soil.
+Be sure and plant bulbs with the growing tip up.
+After plants bloom the following spring, remove spent blossoms and apply a light application of a balanced fertilizer.
+Do not remove the foliage until it has withered and yellowed and is easily pulled from the soil.

-Bulbs can also be divided in mid to late August.
-Dig, sort and plant as usual, but plant only the best.
+Bulbs can also be divided in mid- to late August.
+Dig, sort and plant as usual, but plant only the largest and undamaged bulbs.

 Crocus are also associated with spring.
 This early bloomer -- the first harbinger of spring -- is available in many colors.
 Crocus make an excellent garden edging, can be massed together for effect, or randomly planted in the turf.